 5. A sauna is a daily part of your routine with massive health benefits.

 We love when people ask is a sauna good for you?
 The short answers are yes … and yes.
-We have compiled a pretty extensive Top 10 Sauna Health Benefits list over here, and you can see all the ways (heart health, mental health, pain management, detoxification, immunity boosting, weight maintenance, youthful skin, prevention/management of various health conditions, etc.) that a sauna provides which can transform your life for the better.
+We have compiled a pretty extensive Top 10 Sauna Health Benefits list over here, and you can see all the ways (heart health, mental health, pain management, detoxification, immunity boosting, weight maintenance, youthful skin, prevention/management of various health conditions, etc.) that a sauna can transform your life for the better.

 And, the more you use a sauna, the better it is for you.
 Here are two frequent questions with the answers: